BelledonneCommunications/flexisip-account-manager/README.md

 ### 1. Install RPM package with dependencies
 --------------------------------------------

-# RPM package should install necessary dependencies automatically
+RPM package should install necessary dependencies automatically.
-# Check that the PHP version is 5.4 or higher

-yum install flexisip-account-manager-1.0-1.0.x86_64.rpm
+`yum install bc-flexisip-account-manager`

+This package depends on `rh-php71` which will be installed in `/opt/rh/rh-php71/`.
+If you don't have any other php installed on your server, use the following to be able to use php commands:

+`ln -s /opt/rh/rh-php71/root/usr/bin/php /usr/bin/php`

 ### 2. Configure Apache server
 ------------------------------

-# Edit factory apache configuration file and replace the following parameters with the correct values:
-# ServerName, ServerAdmin, ErrorLog, CustomLog, SSLCertificateFile, SSLCertificateKeyFile
-# Copy this file to the configuration folder of the apache server with a new name

-cp /etc/flexisip-account-manager/apache.conf /etc/httpd/conf.d/flexisip-account-manager.conf

-# If your apache server is brand new you might need to add a ServerName in httpd.conf
-# Start the apache server with the root user

-systemctl start httpd

-# If the httpd service doesn't start properly it might be a log folder permission issue
-# Check that httpd can write logs in destination folder, if not you can use /var/log/httpd
+The RPM will create a `flexisip-account-manager.conf` file inside `/opt/rh/httpd24/root/etc/httpd/conf.d/`

+It simply contains an Alias directive, up to you to configure your virtual host correctly.

+Once you're done, reload the configuration inside httpd: `service httpd24-httpd reload`

 ### 3. Install and setup MySQL database
 ---------------------------------------

-# Install the mariadb-server package and start the mariadb service

-yum install mariadb-server
-systemctl start mariadb

-# Configure the newly installed mariadb server
-# When asked for root password press Enter and create a new root password

-mysql_secure_installation

-# Create a database and a user with the rights to read and write
-# Replace <user> and <password> in the following command

-mysql -u root -p
-create database flexisip;
-grant all on flexisip.* to <username>@'localhost' identified by '<password>';
-flush privileges;
-exit
+For the account manager to work, you need a mysql database with a user that has read/write access.

 ### 4. Configure XMLRPC server
 ------------------------------

-# The RPM package has installed XMLRPC configuration files in /etc/flexisip-account-manager/
+The RPM package has installed the configuration files in `/etc/flexisip-account-manager/`
-# Edit these files with the correct values

-vim /etc/flexisip-account-manager/xmlrpc.conf
-vim /etc/flexisip-account-manager/internationalization.conf
+Each file name should be explicit on which settings it contains.
+If you have any doubt, leave the default value.
+At least you MUST edit the following file and fill the values you used in previous step:

+`nano /etc/flexisip-account-manager/db.conf`

-# Create the necessary tables in the database using our script
+Now you can create the necessary tables in the database using our script:

-cd /opt/belledonne-communications/share/flexisip-account-manager
-php xmlrpc.php create_tables
-php xmlrpc.php create_algo_table

-# For remote provisioning create a default.rc file on /opt/belledonne-communications/ and set the values you want
-# Client side, set the provisioning uri to the same host but to provisioning.php instead of xmlrpc.php
+`php /opt/belledonne-communications/share/flexisip-account-manager/tools/create_tables.php`

+### 5. Install OVH SMS gateway dependency (optionnal)

+To install OVH SMS PHP API create a `composer.json` file in `/opt/belledonne-communications/`:

+`echo '{ "name": "XMLRPC SMS API", "description": "XMLRPC SMS API", "require": { "ovh/php-ovh-sms": "dev-master" } }' > /opt/belledonne-communications/share/flexisip-account-manager/composer.json`

+Then download and install [composer](https://getcomposer.org/download/).

+Finally start composer:

+`cd /opt/belledonne-communications/share/flexisip-account-manager/ && composer install`

-### 5. Miscellaneous
+### 6. Miscellaneous
 --------------------

-# To install OVH SMS PHP API create composer.json in /opt/belledonne-communications/

-echo '{ "name": "XMLRPC SMS API", "description": "XMLRPC SMS API", "require": { "ovh/php-ovh-sms": "dev-master" } }' > /var/www/html/composer.json

-# Then execute the following command

-cd /opt/belledonne-communications && composer install

-# If you have not installed an OVH SMS API you might need to comment out the following lines in xmlrpc-sms.php

-require __DIR__ . '/vendor/autoload.php';
-use \Ovh\Sms\SmsApi;
+- For remote provisioning create a `default.rc` file in `/opt/belledonne-communications/` and set the values you want client side, set the provisioning uri to the same host but to `provisioning.php` instead of `xmlrpc.php`.

-# if SELinux forbids mail sending you can try this command
+- If SELinux forbids mail sending you can try this command:

-setsebool -P httpd_can_sendmail=1
+`setsebool -P httpd_can_sendmail=1`

-# On CentOS firewalld might be running:
+- On CentOS firewalld might be running:
-firewall-cmd --state
+`firewall-cmd --state`

-# If it is running you can add a rule to allow https traffic
+- If it is running you can add a rule to allow https traffic:
-firewall-cmd --zone public --permanent --add-port=444/tcp && firewall-cmd --reload
+`firewall-cmd --zone public --permanent --add-port=444/tcp && firewall-cmd --reload`

-# If you use the standard https port (443) or http (80) the following command might be better
+- If you use the standard https port (443) or http (80) the following command might be better:
-firewall-cmd --zone public --permanent --add-service={http,https} && firewall-cmd --reload
+`firewall-cmd --zone public --permanent --add-service={http,https} && firewall-cmd --reload`

-# Also it can listen on IPv6 only
+- Also it can listen on IPv6 only.
-# To fix that, edit the ssl.conf in /etc/httpd/conf.d/ dir and add/set: Listen 0.0.0.0:444 https
+To fix that, edit `/opt/rh/httpd24/root/etc/httpd/conf.d/ssl.conf` and add/set: `Listen 0.0.0.0:444 https`